RidwanAz/AI--Testing/core2/aws-wordpress-site-core-2-step-31/README.md

 Provision EC2 Instances for Nginx

 1. Create an EC2 Instance based on Redhat Amazon Machine Image (AMI).
 2. Ensure that it has the following software installed (telnet htop git net-tools chrony).
-Refer to installation.md file for bastion ami installation.
+Refer to installation.md file for nginx ami installation.
 4. Install the neccessary certificates using the guild from installation.md file.
 3. Create an AMI out of the EC2 instance